 The way food scientists (and home canners) determine whether something is high or low in acid is by pH.
 If something has a pH of 4.6 or below, it is deemed high in acid and is safe for boiling water bath canning.
 If the pH is 4.7 or above, it is considered low in acid.
 We’ll talk more about how to preserve those foods that are low in acid and have a pH of 4.7 or above another day, but to give you just a hint, that’s often where a pressure canner comes in.

 If a food is close to the 4.6 pH point, you can often add enough acid to bring that product into the necessary safe zone.
 Fruits like tomatoes, figs, asian pears, melons, persimmons, papaya, white peaches and white nectarines, and bananas are often just a bit too low in acid in their natural state for safe canning.
 So in order to lower the pH to a safe level, we add either bottled lemon or lime juice, or powdered citric acid to products featuring those ingredients.
 Once the acid levels are high enough to inhibit the botulism spore’s ability to germinate into a deadly toxin, that product is safe for boiling water bath canning.

 However, there are a world of foods out that naturally have a pH that is well within the zone for safe preservation in a boiling water bath canner.
 Here’s where we come around to the peach jam I mentioned in the introduction to this post.
 That recipe specifically calls for yellow peaches, which typically have a pH of 3.4 to 3.6.
-I know the general pH range for yellow peaches because the FDA provides a handy reference page on their website that lists the general pH range of most common fruits and vegetables.
+Charts like this one allow you to check on the general pH chart for various fruits and vegetables.